What to do in Koh Yao Noi?

 You will find a good choice of restaurants along the coast and inland.
 Most of them serve Thai food, and some are run by expats, serving western and Italian food.
 The island is tiny, and you will always find a good place to eat nearby.
 For those who prefer not to drive out in the evening, hotels usually serve great Thai food, often served in beautiful settings, a perfect way to end a day by the ocean.

 Tha Ton Do Seafood

-The menu is long and very well illustrated, making it easy for non-Thai-speaking guests to choose from.
+The menu is long and well-illustrated, making it easy for non-Thai-speaking guests to choose.
 The food and atmosphere at Tha Ton Do restaurant are so good that we enjoyed two lunches there.

 Address: 46/16 Ko Yao Noi, Ko Yao District, Phang-nga 82160, Thailand

 Phone: 080 536 4997

 Open: 9 am – 10 pm

 Pradu Seafood is another excellent local Thai restaurant next to Tha Ton Do Seafood.
 The restaurant is divided into two open-air rooms, and the setting is casual and easygoing.
 The food is delicious and inexpensive, but keep in mind that the restaurant is Muslim, so no alcohol is sold; however, you are allowed to bring your own, which is great once you know it.